volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 Imagine you have to handle errors here.
 Not pretty obvious how to do that properly.

+`async/await` to rescue.
+It is another alternative for consuming promises, which makes asynchronous code look and behave more like synchronous code.

-`async/await` to rescue, but that's the topic for the following article.
+But that's the topic for the next article.